Enable Private Service Connect for your workspace

 Ingress rule

-You need to add an ingress rule to grant access to your VPC Service Controls Service Perimeter from the Databricks control plane VPC.
-The following is an example ingress rule:
+You must add an ingress rule to grant access to your VPC Service Controls Service Perimeter from the Databricks control plane VPC.

 From: